ronomon/direct-io/README.md

 * `size` must be greater than 0, and a multiple of the physical sector size of the block device (typically 512 bytes or 4096 bytes).
+* `size` must be at most `require('buffer').kMaxLength` bytes.
+* `alignment` must be at least 8 bytes for portability between 32-bit and 64-bit systems.
-* `alignment` must be greater than 0, a power of two, and a multiple of the physical sector size of the block device.
+* `alignment` must be a power of two, and a multiple of the physical sector size of the block device.
+* `alignment` must be at most 4194304 bytes for a safe arbitrary upper bound.
 * An alignment of 4096 bytes should be compatible with [Advanced Format](https://en.wikipedia.org/wiki/Advanced_Format) drives as well as backwards compatible with 512 sector drives.
 If you want to be sure, you